thinkshout/thinkshout/_team/thomas-king.md

 last_name: King
 position: Director of Strategy
 leadin: |
  Thomas brings a wealth of digital strategy experience to ThinkShout.
-He’s been a champion of open source technology in the Portland community for years, and has worked with many local and national organizations to help maximize their digital potential.
+He’s been a champion of open source technology in the Portland community for years and has worked with local and national organizations to help maximize their digital potential.
 social:
   github:
   twitter: http://twitter.com/thomas_king